teteuhere/ticTacToe/README.md

-## Calculator in Java
+## Tic Tac Toe

-A small project for create a calculator in java.
+A small project for create a tic tac toe in java.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies